helloa12433/RideSync-Carpooling/README.md

 *I wasn't trying to build a demo that simply works on my laptop.*

-I wanted to deeply understand what happens when a system is under actual load, when microservices fail unexpectedly, when multiple users perform the exact same operation at the same millisecond, and when the platform absolutely needs to remain available.
+I wanted to deeply understand what happens when a system is under actual load, when microservices fail unexpectedly, when multiple users perform the exact same operation at the same millisecond, and when the platform absolutely needs to remain available i mean simply production grade Distributed System.

-RideSync is the result of that curiosity—a platform built to handle the chaos of distributed systems while providing a clean, transparent, and seamless experience for the end user.
+RideSync is the result of that curiosity a platform built to handle the chaos of distributed systems while providing a clean, transparent, and seamless experience for the end user.